 All three remaining Dutch ‘early birds’ have now received permission from pension regulator De Nederlandsche Bank (DNB) to convert defined benefit (DB) accruals to defined contribution (DC) capitals on 1 January 2025.

 The professional pension fund for shipping pilots was the first to get the go-ahead earlier this month.
-It has now been joined by the two remaining pension funds that were still planning for a DC transition on 1 January 2025: the sector fund for workers with a distance to the labour market, PWRI, and the staff pension fund of pension administrator APG.
+It has now been joined by the two remaining pension funds that were still planning for a DC transition on 1 January 2025: the sector fund for disabled workers, PWRI, and the staff pension fund of pension administrator APG.

 The presidents of both funds received a phone call from the regulator on Tuesday evening, within 15 minutes of each other, bringing the news.